 dementia—with estimates ranging from 2 to 6 years.

-Patients with MCI due to AD have been shown to convert to AD dementia at an annual rate of 31%.8
+In one study, patients with MCI due to AD were shown to convert to AD dementia at an annual rate of 31%.8

 Biomarkers provide early indications of abnormal pathophysiological changes related to Alzheimer's disease.
 While biomarker testing is not currently recommended for routine clinical practice, it may be a useful tool when deemed appropriate by the clinician.
 In the future, it is anticipated that positron emission tomography (PET) imaging or cerebrospinal fluid (CSF) biomarkers will play a greater role and be used to detect amyloid burden and help support the early detection of Alzheimer's disease at the MCI due to AD stage.

-Should disease-modifying interventions become available in the future, an early and accurate diagnosis of Alzheimer’s disease will be important for initiation of treatment.
+Early and accurate diagnosis of Alzheimer's disease is important for early intervention.
 Identifying biomarkers may serve as the mechanism to improve early and accurate diagnosis.14,15